TALCo-Team/CodeColosseumDesktop/doc/dev_setup_windows.md

 ## Dependencies

 - NodeJS
+- Angular
+- Primeng
+- Marked
+- Primeflex
+- Primeicons
 - Yarn
-- TypeScript
-- Angular
-- TALight
+- CodeColosseum

 <br>

 ## Installation

+***Warning:*** run all the commands in the CodeColosseumDesktop directory for a successful installation.

 ### ***NodeJS***